 Customer Experience Trends: The Rise of the Consumer

 Every facet of business has changed to adapt to the Experience Economy.
-Take Subway, for example.
-The company is tapping into personalized messaging to increase customer visits and spend, while also driving loyalty through targeted and experiential communication with the help of their mobile app.
+Take Subway, for example, they are tapping into personalized messaging to increase customer visits and spend, while also driving loyalty through targeted and experiential communication with the help of their mobile app.
 All the customer information collected helps Subway deliver personalized, 1:1 communication, like discounted pricing based on a customer’s visits.
 If a $5 footlong enticed Joe to visit twice, $4 will entice him yet again, thereby increasing revenue.

 It’s no longer a matter of having just the best product, the smartest marketing, or the lowest prices.
 It’s about providing the best experience.
 In the Experience Economy, only one thing matters: the customer.
 According to Gartner, “more than two-thirds of marketers responsible for CX say their companies compete mostly on the basis of CX, and in two years 81% expect to be competing mostly or completely on the basis of CX.”